wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ### AI-102

-The AI-102 is intended for <strong>software developers</strong> wanting to build AI-infused applications.
+AI-102 is intended for <strong>software developers</strong> wanting to build AI-infused applications.

+AI-102 focuses on the use of <strong>pre-packaged</strong> services for AI development, not on the development of custom models using Azure Machine Learning, which is covered by <a target="_blank" href="https://wilsonmar.github.io/azure-machine-learning/#DP-100">exam DP-100</a>.

 First setup development environments:
    * Visual Studio Code and add-ons for C#, Python,